mongodb/docs/source/reference/mongofiles.rst

 .. option:: --journal

-   Allows :option:`mongofiles` operations to use the durability :term:`journal <journaling>` when running with :option:`--dbpath` to ensure that the database maintains a recoverable state.
-This forces :option:`mongofiles` to record all data on disk regularly.
+   Allows :program:`mongofiles` operations to use the durability :term:`journal <journaling>` when running with :option:`--dbpath` to ensure that the database maintains a recoverable state.
+This forces :program:`mongofiles` to record all data on disk regularly.

 .. option:: --db [db], -d [db]